 My question to them is “How well do you know your company, products, services, staff, and customers.”

 Once there is a mock-up of your site that includes the look, feel, fonts, and colors, you will be asked to critique the design and request modifications to it.
-We will then create the website using their artistic abilities and will request feedback from you on how you’d like it changed, if at all.
+We will then create the website using our artistic abilities and will request feedback from you on how you’d like it changed, if at all.

 There can also be custom features on your website based on your goals.
 There are literally hundreds of these features that can add functionality and beauty to your page.
 Here are just a few that we’ve worked with:

 - Event registration/purchase